 Heading down 12 after lunch I saw the sign for Trinity Road which takes you over the mountains and spits you out near Oakville Grocery.
 It can shave several miles off your route back to Napa Valley if you’re willing to suffer insane switchbacks and eccentric locals racing old cars over the treacherous mountain pass.
 Around here, people like their cars the way they like their wine.
 Vintage.
 Normally I avoid such roads when on two wheels but today I skidded to a halt and took the mountain pass.
 Something was pulling me and I found it sticking up at the top of the mountain: “Margie Ln.”
 Some rides you can’t plan.
 It was one of those days.
 Next stop, Oakville Grocery in Napa Valley.

 One Hundred Years in the Making

 Oakville Grocery was founded in the 1880s and reopened in the 1980s by the daughter of successful Napa Valley winemaker, Joseph Phelps.
 From this point forward the store would be about gourmet and the gourmand in all of us but with a wine country twist.
 The store was restored and upgraded faithfully.
 Like Napa Valley it’s refined, quiet, and self-assured.
 The food, the wine, the dried meats, the cheese, the bread, the craft beers, craft soft drinks, and even craft carbonated water are cellar-select.
 The place isn’t perfect – but it is exceptional.
 It’s the essence of the Napa Valley zeitgeist.
-We can’t imagine passing this way without stopping and loading up for the day’s ride, the price of living high be damned.
+I can’t imagine passing this way without stopping and loading up for the day’s ride, the price of living high be damned.

 The Kenwood to Oakville Ride – September 10, 2013